QingweiMeng1234/Kaggle_M5_Accuracy_Report/README.md

                                                   tackling data with
                                                   excessive zeros

-  Tweedie Variance Power  1.1                     The parameter Tweedie
+  Tweedie Variance Power  1.1                     It determines the
-                                                  takes.
-It determines
-                                                  the penalty of error
+                                                  penalty of error when
-                                                  when data get close to
+                                                  data get close to 0.
-                                                  0. For example, suppose
+                                                  For example, suppose
                                                   one prediction is 0.2
                                                   while its label is 0.3.
                                                   Another prediction is